The Best Coffee Shops Around Boston Right Now

 George Howell Coffee

 The eponymous owner kickstarted the country’s third-wave coffee obsession by selling his original Massachusetts company, Coffee Connection, to Starbucks in the 1990s.
-Since then, George Howell has returned to his roots of sourcing the best single-origin beans, now roasted in Acton, for a bar-setting selection of espressos and pour-overs at his flagship café at the Godfrey Hotel, and food-hall outposts inside the Boston Public and Time Out markets.
+Since then, George Howell has returned to its roots of sourcing the best single-origin beans, now roasted in Acton, for a bar-setting selection of espressos and pour-overs at a flagship café inside the Godfrey Hotel, as well as a food-hall outpost inside the Boston Public Market.
 Oh, and Frappuccino fans?
-Allow us to direct you to the Godfrey location’s seasonally available creamy, sweet frozen drink–aptly named the Original.
+Allow us to direct you to the Godfrey location’s creamy, sweet frozen drink–aptly named the Original.

 Gracenote Coffee